 The good news is that many organizations already have many pieces in place for establishing a powerful intranet.
 After all, building an effective internal communications platform isn’t new; it’s essentially brand storytelling.
 They just need some guidance and the right tools to put it all together.

 At Brightspot, we’ve worked side by side with the communications teams at some of the world’s best-known corporate brands to see how they manage campaigns and brand news.
 We’ve sat in the newsrooms of some of the world’s largest media publishers to watch how they curate hundreds of daily stories and engage their audience.
-Those lessons have led us to develop our best-in-class content business platform Brightspot in a way that allows companies to create a distinctive intranet site that is unique to their organization and employee needs while also working in harmony with their corporate site.
+Those lessons have led us to develop our best-in-class CMS, Brightspot in a way that allows companies to create a distinctive intranet site that is unique to their organization and employee needs while also working in harmony with their corporate site.

 Whether you're creating an intranet from scratch or transforming an outdated one, follow these steps to get started right.